 Rename: Click to rename the VLAN group.
 Delete VID: Click to delete the VLAN group.

-Figure~4.44-Configuration > 802.1Q~VLAN
+Figure 5.42 - Configuration > 802.1Q VLAN

-Click Add VID to create a new VID group, assigning ports from 01 to 10 as Untag, Tag or Not Member.
+Click Add VID to create a new VID group, assigning ports from 01 to 06 as Untag, Tag or Not Member.
 A port can be untagged in only one VID.
 To save the VID group, click Apply.

-Figure 4.45 - Configuration > 802.1Q VLAN > Add VLAN
+Figure~5.43-Configuration > 802.1Q~VLAN > Add~VLAN

-Click Apply and the 802.1Q VLAN Configuration Table will be displayed with updates.
+After click Apply, the 802.1Q VLAN Configuration Table will displayed with updates.

-Figure 4.46 - Configuration > 802.1Q VLAN > Example VIDs
+Figure 5.44 - Configuration > 802.1Q VLAN > Example VIDs

-Click the VID number to display the VLAN group configuration.
-Change the port assignment and then click Apply to implement changes made.
+Click the VID number, the configuration of VLAN group which selected by user will displayed.

+Change the port assignment then click Apply to implement changes made.
+User can also click the Previous Page to the go back to the previous page.

-Figure 4.47 - Configuration $> 802.1Q\ VLAN > VID\ Assignments$
+Figure 5.45 - Configuration > 802.1Q VLAN > VID Assignments

-Select Enabled and click Apply to enable asymmetric VLAN.
+Select Enabled of Asymmetric VLAN and click Apply to change to Asymmetric VLAN mode:

-Figure 4.48 - Configuration > 802.1Q VLAN > VID Assignments
+Figure 5.46 - Configuration > 802.1Q VLAN > VID Assignments